TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/TSconfig/Index.rst

 ========

 "user TSconfig" and "page TSconfig" are very flexible concepts for adding fine-grained configuration to the TYPO3 backend.
-It is a text- based configuration system where you assign values to keyword strings, using the TypoScript syntax.
+It is a text-based based configuration system where you assign values to keyword strings, using the TypoScript syntax.
 The :ref:`TSconfig Reference <t3tsconfig:start>` describes in detail how this works and what can be done with it.